What kind of pocket money parent are you?

 Talking about money helps kids understand

-Whether pocket money is given automatically or earned for chores around the home, it helps children understand the key concepts of money management that they will need when they enter the workforce, leave home and need to budget.
+Whether pocket money is given automatically or earned from doing chores around the home, it helps children understand the key concepts of money management.
+They will need these skills when they enter the workforce, first leave home or need to set a budget.

 Research shows that Australian parents fall into four different ‘money parent personality’ types that vary from being relaxed and engaged in conversations about money with their children to those who worry and avoid the topic.^